cap-js/docs/java/cds-data.md

 CdsDiffProcessor diff = CdsDiffProcessor.create();
 ```

-You can compare the data represented as [structured data](/java/cds-data#structured-data), results of the CQN statements or arguments of event handlers.
-To do a comparison with the `CdsDiffProcessor`, the data maps to be compared need to adhere to the following requirements:
+You can compare the data represented as [structured data](/java/cds-data#structured-data), which is a result of the CQN statements or arguments of event handlers.
+For a comparison with the `CdsDiffProcessor`, the data maps that are compared need to adhere to the following requirements:

-- the data map must include values for all key elements
+- The data map must include values for all key elements.
-- the names in the data map must match the elements of the entity
+- The names in the data map must match the elements of the entity.
-- associations must be represented as [nested structures and associations](/java/cds-data#nested-structures-and-associations) according to the associations` cardinalities
+- Associations must be represented as [nested structures and associations](/java/cds-data#nested-structures-and-associations) according to the associations` cardinalities.

 The [delta representation](/java/working-with-cql/query-api#deep-update-delta) of collections is also supported.
-Results of the CQN statements fulfill these conditions if the type [that comes with the result](/java/working-with-cql/query-execution#introspecting-the-row-type) is used instead of the entity type.
+Results of the CQN statements fulfill these conditions if the type [that comes with the result](/java/working-with-cql/query-execution#introspecting-the-row-type) is used, not the entity type.

-To run the comparison, call the `process()` method and provide new and old image of the data as a `Map` (or a collection of them) and the type of the compared entity:
+To run the comparison, call the `process()` method and provide the new and old image of the data as a `Map` (or a collection of them) and the type of the compared entity:

 ```java
 List<Map<String, Object>> newImage;